dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-olap-catalog.md

-# Documentation for the WideWorldImporters Sample Database
+# WideWorldImportersDW OLAP Database Catalog

 This folder contains documentation for the sample.